 Rule of thirds, Golden section, Golden spiral, and many others.
-The structure of an image of architectural rendering and artistic impressions is such an essential part as the architecture itself.
-Anything in our world is associated with the Fibonacci Sequence, which is an undeniably an excellent concept of mathematics, which gives us an understanding of the perfect balance for anything.
+The structure of an image of architectural rendering and artistic impressions is such an essential part of the architecture itself.
+Anything in our world is associated with the Fibonacci Sequence, which is undeniably an excellent concept of mathematics, which gives us an understanding of the perfect balance for anything.
 This mathematical equation, called composition is the binding agent of all components that create a perfect image.

 These concepts have been around for a long time.
 Four thousand six hundred years ago the most famous monument of ancient Egypt the Great Pyramids of Giza it has been built on these principles of composition and rules.

 Advantages of 3D Architectural Rendering